n-otter/MPH/README.md

-# MPH
+# Multiparameter persistent homology

-Code for the computation of multiparameter persistent homology
+Here you can find code for the computation of invariants of multiparameter persistence modules.